LiveKit and Murf

 Here’s a more advanced example showing how to customize the Murf TTS configuration with metrics and error handling:

-💡 Try it out: For complete working examples and deployment guides, check out the LiveKit Agents documentation.
-You can use the examples above as a starting point to build your own voice agents with Murf TTS.
+💡 Try it out: For complete working examples and deployment guides, see the LiveKit Murf AI plugin guide.

 The Murf TTS integration for LiveKit Agents provides a comprehensive set of features for building voice applications: